clay-curry/clay-curry/README.md

 Aloha, colleagues and open source neighbors!

-My name is Clay, and I'm a polyglot programmer currently building in the trenches of tooling, refactoring, bundlers, and dynamic architectures.
+My name is Clay, and I'm a polyglot programmer giving back to the community in the form of tooling.

 If you are looking to partner up on something, then please [*fill me in*](mailto:me@claycurry.com)!